coderbeez/qwerty/README.md

 3. **Dark Mode** Given the site was aimed at coders and coding students, dark mode was incorporated into the design.

-4. **Preparation** Balsamiq was used to generate [wireframes](https://github.com/coderbeez/trigg4tables/blob/master/assets/wireframes/wireframes.pdf) for various device sizes.
-The [initial proposal](https://github.com/coderbeez/trigg4tables/blob/master/assets/wireframes/proposal.pdf) document was completed using Microsoft Powerpoint.
-Testing during development resulted in several changes to the original design with a move away from
+4. **Preparation** Microsoft Powerpoint was used to compile initial Balsamiq wireframes,  database collection schema and pages flow diagram, [planning documents](https://github.com/coderbeez/qwerty/blob/master/static/planning/planning.pdf).
+During development several changes were made to the original design to simplify notes and distractions.